Have you ever thought of getting a tattoo of a mythological being, or a Greek deity?

 The snakes on the Medusa tattoo can be depicted in many different ways.

 Many times they are serpents that seem to be moving outwards towards her forehead or towards the sky, coiled together in a tangled mess, or organized in a pattern.

 The meaning of the Medusa tattoo is a way of warding off.

 It was believed by the ancient Greeks that if you looked into the Medusa’s eyes, you would turn instantly to stone.

 Therefore, keeping a Medusa on your body may ward off evil by turning anyone who looks at it into stone (perhaps it’s true!)

 For those who are familiar with this Greek mythological creature, centaurs are half-man half-horse.

-The top half of them is a man typically who is built with strong arms and abs, and their torso melts into the torso of a horse.
+The top half of them is a man typically who is built with strong limbs and abs, and their torso melts into the torso of a horse.

-This tattoo often shows the centaur carrying knives, arrows or swords, as if entering battle.
+This tattoo often shows the centaur carrying arrows, as if entering the action.

 Sometimes, the centaur tattoo shows a woman centaur.